Fallen-Breath/fast-ip-ping/README.md

 ### Environment

 - Client-side only
-- Fabric / Forge mod loader.
+- Fabric / Forge / NeoForge mod loader.
 No extra requirement is needed